liveandletbri/food_db/README.md

 ## Wut
 Food DB is a small Django project to help store, tag, and query your recipes.
 It is run inside a Docker container, storing the SQLite database file on your computer.

-A second container runs a teeny Flask app to host an ingredient parsing service, which the Django app reaches out to.
+A second container runs a teeny Flask app to host an [ingredient parsing](https://github.com/strangetom/ingredient-parser) service, which the Django app reaches out to.

 ## Getting started
 The only absolutely required prerequisite is Docker.
 If you want to run Python locally, I included pyenv setup steps, and you can use the requirements files in here to get what you need.

 For use on Windows, I recommend installing [Git Bash](https://git-scm.com/download/win) and running all these commands there.
 When running any of the below `docker attach` or `docker exec` (not `docker compose` though) commands, prepend `winpty`, like this:
 ```
-winpty docker docker exec -it...
+winpty docker exec -it...
 ```

 ### Create a .env file